overview of virtual reality, vr, and stereoscopic image recording and viewing.

 standalone and hybrid

-very limited processing power comparable to smartphones
+very limited processing power, comparable to smartphones

-promising upcoming device: bigscreen beyond
+bigscreen beyond

 directed at apple users because it requires a 200+ euro iphone to buy